Michael Arlen: Later life

 In 1927, Arlen, feeling ill, joined D. H. Lawrence in Florence, Italy.
 Lawrence was working on Lady Chatterley's Lover and Arlen served as a model for the character Michaelis.

 Arlen then moved to Cannes, France and, in 1928, married Countess Atalanta Mercati.
 They had two children, a son, Michael John Arlen born in 1930, and a daughter, Venetia Arlen, born in 1933.

 With his following novel, Man's Mortality (1933), Arlen turned to political writing and science fiction, brushing aside his earlier, smart society romances.
 Set fifty years in the future, in 1983, the book can be seen as portraying a Dystopia, whose rulers claim that it is a Utopia.
 Most critics compared it unfavourably with Huxley's Brave New World, which had been published the previous year.

 In the following years, Arlen also returned to gothic horror with Hell!
 Said the Duchess: A Bed-Time Story (1934).
 In his final collection of short stories, The Crooked Coronet (1939), Arlen briefly returns to his earlier romantic, but also comic, style.
 Arlen's claim to fame in the world of crime fiction rests on one short story, "Gay Falcon" (1940), in which he introduced gentleman sleuth Gay Stanhope Falcon.
 Renamed Gay Lawrence and nicknamed 'the Falcon', the character was taken up by Hollywood in 1941, and expanded into a series of mystery films with George Sanders in the title role.
 When Sanders left the role, he was succeeded by his brother Tom Conway, who played Gay Lawrence's brother Tom and also used the nickname 'the Falcon'.

 In 1939, when the Second World War began, Arlen returned to England.
 While his wife, Atalanta, joined the Red Cross, Arlen wrote columns for The Tatler.
 That same year, his final book, The Flying Dutchman (1939), was published, a political novel, commenting harshly on Germany's position in the war.

-In 1940, Arlen was appointed Civil Defence Public Relations Officer for the East Midlands, but when his loyalty to England was questioned in the House of Commons in 1941, he resigned and moved to America, where he settled in New York in 1946.
+In 1940, Arlen was appointed Civil Defence Public Relations Officer for the East Midlands, but when his loyalty to England was questioned in the House of Commons in 1941, he resigned and moved to America.
+Between 1942 and 1945 he lived intermittently in Hollywood, working on film scripts, none of which carried his byline with the exception of The Heavenly Body (1944, starring Hedy Lamarr and William Powell.)
+He settled permanently in New York in 1946.
 For the next ten years of his life, Arlen suffered from writer's block.

 He died of cancer on June 23, 1956, in New York.